alby-lab/teg-assignment/README.md

 instead of GET method used POST to retive list of contaxcts filtering contacts list implemented only two scenarios as mentioned in the assignment document To handle exception used @RestController Advise
-Junit test completed
+Junit test
-Data base MYSQL used
+Data base used MYSQL
 Docker file and Docker compose created (While container running acing db connection issue )

 Command for running Zookeeper and Kafka